prashantzzz/AIMED/README.md

 Users can answer a series of questions related to their health, lifestyle, and medical history.
 Based on their responses, the app generates a detailed health report, offering insights into their current health status, potential risk factors, and recommendations for improvement.

 ### 2. Disease Prediction & Diet Recommendations
-The app includes an interface for detecting and predicting diseases based on user data, symptoms, and medical history.
+The webapp includes an interface for detecting and predicting diseases based on user data, symptoms, and medical history.
 Additionally, it offers personalized diet and food recommendations tailored to each user's specific health conditions and nutritional needs, facilitating optimal health management and disease prevention.

-### 3. Medicine Analysis
+### 3. Prescription / Medicine Analysis
-Users can analyze medicine images using the app's built-in model.
-The app automatically lists the uses and side effects of the medicine and suggests alternative options based on user preferences and medical history, ensuring informed decision-making regarding medication choices.
+Users can analyze dctor's prescription & medicine images and it automatically lists the uses and side effects of the medicine and suggests alternative options based on user preferences and medical history, ensuring informed decision-making regarding medication choices.

 ### 4. Health Articles
-The app provides access to a collection of health articles aimed at promoting a healthy lifestyle.
-Users can explore articles covering various topics such as nutrition, fitness, mental health, and preventive care to stay informed and inspired on their wellness journey.
+It provides access to a collection of health articles aimed at promoting a healthy lifestyle in a technological way.
+Users can explore articles covering various topics such as mental health, tech advancements in the field of Health and preventive care to stay informed and inspired on their wellness journey.

 ## Usage

 To use the Health Companion App:
-Simply visit the hosted link as given beside the repository on github pages.
+Simply visit the hosted link as given beside the repository on github pages, also you czn review your thoughts through review page on the website.

 ## Contributing